Voices in Your Head: 2014–2020

-2021—Present
+2021–Present

 In 2021, Voices welcomed 9 new members and set out to compete in ICCA, despite the fact that the majority of the group had never sung with each other in-person before.
-After placing second at their Quarterfinal and third at their Semifinal, the group won the Wildcard round and advanced to Finals at the Town Hall in New York City for the fifth time in the group's history.
-This same year, their newly-released single “Wolves” won 3 CARAs and was featured on BOCA 2022.
+After placing second at their Quarterfinal and third at their Semifinal, the group won the Wildcard round and advanced to the 2022 ICCA Finals at the Town Hall in New York City for the fifth time in the group's history.
+This same year, their newly released single “Wolves” won 3 CARAs and was featured on BOCA 2022.
 “My Day Will Come”, released shortly after, was featured on Voices Only 2022, BOCA 2023, and selected as RARB's Single of the Year.

+Voices returned to compete in ICCA in 2023, receiving first place at the Great Lakes Quarterfinal.
+Here, the group took home special awards for Outstanding Arrangement and Outstanding Vocal Percussion for the entire set (Katie Ko and In Hyeok Oh, respectively).
+The group continued to the Great Lakes Semifinal, securing third place while also earning recognition for Outstanding Choreography for the entire set (Lina Klak, Joshua Park, Makila Sims).

+2023 also marked Voices’ 25th anniversary, celebrated with an anniversary concert.
+This memorable event served as a tribute to the group's evolution, featuring beloved songs from various eras, in addition to solo performances by alumni of the group.
+In recognition of the group's recent achievements, the current members performed their acclaimed 2023 ICCA set and debuted three new arrangements, including a new song, “Now I’m Listening”, written to honor Voices’ legacy by alum Will Cabaniss.
+The concert brought together a wide range of alumni, including some of the group's founding members, to celebrate the origins of Voices and its continued growth over the past 25 years.